ehtesam75/ResTrack/README.md

-# 🎓 ResTrack: Student Marks Tracking & Analysis System
+# 🎓 ResTrack: A Student Marks Tracking & Analysis System

 > NOTICE: This project was originally **developed by a chatbot**.
 I’ve put in considerable effort fixing logic issues, resolving bugs, and contributing feature ideas to ensure everything works properly.